 As Don told us, 17 years gives one time to make a lot of mistakes!
 Well any mistakes they made during their original winemaking days have now been corrected!
 At the height of their production they were making ten different wines totaling about 5000 cases.
 Today they produce about 3000 cases.
-With the exception of their Pinot Noirs, all grapes sourced come from fairly well-known Napa vineyards including Stagecoach and Page Nord.
-They have close relationships with their growers and over the years have sourced from vineyards that are micro managed.
+They currently source grapes from a number of vineyards through both the Napa Valley and neighboring Sonoma County.
+Their Pinot Noir comes from Sonoma County while their Cabernet Sauvignon comes from the Napa Valley.
+Over the years, they have developed close relationships with their growers – always sourcing from vineyards that are carefully micro-managed.

-All wines are very much hand crafted at a fairly new state of the art winery in Napa’s Oak Knoll district.
-Don’t expect huge volumes from this winery, that is not the type of winery they are.
+All wines are very much hand crafted at a state of the art winery in Napa’s Oak Knoll district (a short drive north of the city of Napa).
+Don’t expect huge volumes from this producer, that is not the type of winery they are.
 Each wine is created in quantities of no more than several hundred cases.
 Some of their bigger red wines (i.e., the hillside grown Cabernet Sauvignons) receive extended maceration – even up to 50 days.
-This adds additional color and flavor to the wine and is probably part of the reason their Cabernet Sauvignons have such huge mouth feels.
+This adds additional color and flavor to the wine and is probably part of the reason their Cabernet Sauvignons have such robust mouth feels.

 While they have made various wines over the years, their focus has always been on Pinot Noir and Cabernet Sauvignon.

-Their 2006 Zinfandel is delicious, full bodied and has very concentrated fruit flavors.
+The 2006 Surh Cellars Zinfandel is delicious, full bodied and has very concentrated fruit flavors.
 It is an earthy wine with great flavors of blackberry, raspberry and chocolate notes on the palate with again a nice spicy finish.
-The 2004 Syrah is a big wine with well structured tannins which do add a certain grip to the wine but do not overwhelm the wonderful fruit flavors.
+The 2004 Surh Syrah is a big wine with well structured tannins which do add a certain grip to the wine but do not overwhelm the wonderful fruit flavors.